lutang123/Flutter-MobileApp-Projects/README.md

 This is my most recent personal project, designed and developed all by myself. iMomentum is a beautiful mobile App that brings you inspiration and keeps you focus on what's most important.
 Uniquely designed with dynamic photos as background, it aims to provide inspiration and positivity and to boost productivity and eliminate distraction with multi-functions like Pomodoro Timer, Todos and Notes, daily focus report, daily quote, mantra, weather, plus customizable features to personalize user experience.

 Main features including but not limited to:
-1. Swipable landing page
+1. Swipable landing page with Animation
 2. Full sign in flow with firebase authentication.
-3. Interacting with Restful APIs.
+3. Get data from several Restful APIs (photo data, whether data, quote data).
-4. Backend with firebase and database uses NoSQL with cloudstore.
+4. Backend with firebase with cloudstore in a NoSQL structure.
+5. Dynamic screen display with unique design for every page.
+6. Stream data with immediate screen unpdate.
-5. Notification for reminder feature.
+7. Notification for reminder feature.
-6. Uploading photos with firebase storage.
+8. Uploading photos with firebase storage.
-7. Settings for user to change preference
+9. Settings for user to change preferences with shared preference.
-8. Balance mode to automatically display dynamic home screen based on user's prefered schedule
+10. Balance mode to automatically display dynamic home screen based on user's prefered schedule
-9. Designed with both light theme and dark theme, available on both Android and iOS.
+11. Designed with both light theme and dark theme, available on both Android and iOS.
+12. And a lot more features and details!

 #### For iPhone, download from the App Store: